Kinsa/cribbage-board-app-tokens/README.md

 4. Edit the token definitions in `tokens/design-tokens.tokens.json`
 5. Create any unit tests for functionality using Mocha and Chai in the `test/` directory
    a.
 Run tests with `npx mocha`
+6. Lint and fix code `mise run lint`
+7. Format code according to the prettier rules `mise run format`
-6. Run `npm run build` to regenerate outputs
+8. Run `npm run build` to regenerate outputs
-7. Commit the token source and build files
+9. Commit the token source and build files
-8. Submit a pull request to the `develop` branch
+10. Submit a pull request to the `develop` branch

 ## Publishing